KarolBuchta/docker_production_shell_scripts/README.md

 ### docker_compose_production.sh

-You can use this script as an alias as in your shell.
+You can use this script as an alias in your shell.

 It will avoid the execution of the following command, and print a warning instead.

-The execution will be continued, but without the -v/--volumes

 ```
   docker-compose down -v
   docker-compose down --volumes
 ```

+The execution will be continued, but without the -v/--volumes arguments.

 Copy the shell file to your desired location
 ```
   chmod +x docker_compose_production.sh && cp docker_compose_production.sh /usr/local/bin/
 ```

-Add this as an alias in you shell config (e.g. ~/.zshrc, ~/.bashrc)
+Add this as an alias in your shell config (e.g. ~/.zshrc, ~/.bashrc)

 ```
   alias docker-compose='/usr/local/bin/docker_compose_production.sh docker-compose'
 ```

 The script was tested with